OWASP/O-Saft/README.md

 There're no dependencies to other Perl modules for `checkAllCiphers.pl` so the test of all ciphers will work with it.
-The modules  `SSLinfo`,  `SSLhello`  beside som others, are part of the tool and should be installed in  `./lib` .

 Following files are optional: